The colonial-era architecture

 Visit the local markets

-There is no better way to get a taste of local cuisine than exploring a city’s markets.
-While the popular Ben Thanh Market is apparently a tourist trap where everything is overpriced, other local markets will give you an insight into a poorer but more friendly and authentic side of the city.
-Binh Tay Market can be a good start, with its amazing food stalls and architecture, which is an exotic blend of French and Chinese styles.
+There is no better way to get a taste of local cuisine than exploring Ho Chi Minh City’s markets.
+While the popular Ben Thanh Market is known for being a little on the overpriced side, other local markets will give you an insight into a more authentic side of the city.
+Binh Tay Market is a good start, with its amazing food stalls and architecture, which is an exotic blend of French and Chinese styles.
 Xom Chieu Market is also worth a visit for its colourful fresh stalls and its food.